deelliot/AndroidApps/WhatsCooking/README.md

 - **Search**: A search feature enables users to find recipes quickly by name, enhancing the app's usability even further.

+- **Add Your Own Recipes**: Introducing a new feature that allows users to add their own recipes to the app, making it a more interactive experience.

 - **MVVM Architecture**: What's Cooking adheres to the MVVM architecture pattern, promoting modularity and maintainability.

 - **Jetpack Compose**: The modern Android UI toolkit, Jetpack Compose, is utilized to craft a visually stunning and interactive user interface.

 - **StateFlows**: StateFlows are employed to manage the state of the UI, ensuring smooth and responsive updates.

-- **Kotlin Coroutines**: Asynchronous tasks, such as network requests, are efficiently handled using Kotlin Coroutines, enhancing the app's performance.
+- **Kotlin Coroutines**: Asynchronous tasks, such as network requests and database operations, are efficiently handled using Kotlin Coroutines, enhancing the app's performance.

 - **Retrofit**: The app utilizes Retrofit to retrieve data from the dummy API, streamlining the process of making network requests and handling responses.

 - **Moshi**: Moshi is employed for parsing JSON responses from the dummy API, facilitating seamless extraction of relevant information.

 - **Coil**: Coil is used for loading and displaying images efficiently, enhancing the visual appeal of recipe listings.

+- **Room**: Room is used for local database storage, allowing users to add and manage their own recipes.

+- **Hilt**: Hilt is used for dependency injection, improving code maintainability and testability.

 ## Getting Started